 It’s an incredible lesson for life to work through what could be defeat and come out on top.
 You will be stronger.
 Your relationship will be better and stronger, and your family will be stronger.

 There’s nothing like adversity to make us stronger.
 When you give up (been there, done that), we miss out on that personal growth.

-But, perhaps more importantly, we’re much more likely to enter our next relationship carrying that emotional baggage.
+But, perhaps, more importantly, we’re much more likely to enter our next relationship carrying that emotional baggage.
 We’re also far more likely to repeat whatever mistakes we made in that last relationship because we never really learned the lessons from it.

 So whether you are the cheater or the cheated, I encourage you to give 100% on trying to work through this challenging situation.
-There is HUGE benefit for all concerned that comes when you save a marriage after infidelity.
+There is a HUGE benefit for all concerned that comes when you save a marriage after infidelity.